 - Mitford, T. B. (2018).
 East of Asia Minor.
 Rome’s Hidden Frontier, Oxford.

 - Doonan, Owen.
 (2010).
-Sinop Landscapes: In direction of an Archaeology of Group within the Hinterland of a Black Sea Port.
-Historic Civilizations from Scythia to Siberia.
+Sinop Landscapes: In the direction of an Archaeology of Group within the Hinterland of a Black Sea Port.
+Historical Civilizations from Scythia to Siberia.
 16. (PDF).

 - Boatwrıght, Mary T. (2000).
 Hadrian and The Cities of The Roman Empire, OUP, Oxford, p.
 119, 137, 139-140.